-There are a number of atmospheric factors which affect dispersivity but which are not modeled in the CGS estimates of dispersion and deposition.
-Those conditions which were measured or documented at the Hanford Meteorological Station during 2020 were snow (5.7 inches) and total precipitation (4.07 inches).
+There are several atmospheric factors which affect dispersion, but which are not modeled in the CGS estimates of dispersion and deposition.
+Those conditions, which were measured or documented at the Hanford Meteorological Station during 2022, were total precipitation (7.35 inches) and snow (23.2 inches).